jakeharris/ego/README.md

 ego
 ===

 A CPU scheduling simulator for Intro to OS.
-It is the ego, keeping the balance between two extremes -- the superego and the id.
+It is the ego, keeping balance between two extremes -- betwee superego and id.

 Authors:
 * Jake Harris (jake at auburn: jch0039, javakat: javakatdesign@gmail.com)